otavioneves/courses/curso-java-oo-curso-em-video/README.md

-Esse repositório contém exercícios feitos no curso de Java e Orientação à Objetos na plataforma Curso em Vídeo, com o Professor Gustavo Guanabara.
+This repository contains exercises done in the Java and Object Orientation course on the Curso em Vídeo platform, with Teacher Gustavo Guanabara.